vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 by no means fair references to what they considered to be his mistakes.
-In this, they can be pardoned for, being young, these opponents might have been the dupes of mis- understandings born in an atmosphere of party prejudices.
+In this, they can be pardoned for, being young, these opponents might have been the dupes of mis###understandings born in an atmosphere of party prejudices.
 But their attacks certainly led me to go beneath the surface of things and inquire what truth there was in them.
 And after three year's patient work,
-I find that Mr. Tilak's activities, far from having the shortcomings and inconsistencies of a political opportunist, have all the well- sustained unity of a beautiful drama, in which each scene is organically related to the preceding and to the succeeding and all together make one harmonious whole.
+I find that Mr. Tilak's activities, far from having the shortcomings and inconsistencies of a political opportunist, have all the well###sustained unity of a beautiful drama, in which each scene is organically related to the preceding and to the succeeding and all together make one harmonious whole.